AMD-ARM Speculation Heats Up

 For 2010, AMD reported net income of $471 million and $6.49 billion in revenue.
 Revenue increased 20 percent from 2009.

 "AMD enters 2011 with significant momentum, amplified by the successful launch of our first Fusion APUs," said Thomas Seifert, CFO and interim chief executive, in a statement.
 "I am confident we can drive profitable growth based on the strength of new products we will bring to market.
 Our customers recognize that Fusion APUs are at the core of delivering the world's most vivid digital experiences."
+So far, AMD has shipped more than 1 million Brazos platforms, the company said.
+Next up?
+Orochi, the code name for the Bulldozer-based CPU that will be featured in the Zambezi platform for desktops, which will ship into systems in the "early summer," Seifert said, followed by Interlagos, the server platform, in late summer.

 The next APU, Llano, is sampling in high volume now and will get ready to ship in the second quarter, Seifert said.
 That will help AMD move into "richer, higher-performance desktop and notebook performance as well," according to Rick Bergman, senior vice president and general manager of AMD's product group.